kwmsmith/typed-containers/README.rst

 loop, can we optimize it so that the entire dictionary, including the keys / values, fits in two cache lines?

-You bet.
+You betcha!

 Features and sketchy roadmap
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * Typing of dictionary keys, values.
-What NumPy does for typed arrays, we
+What NumPy does for typed arrays, we do
-      do for the Python dictionary.
+  for the Python dictionary.

 * User-tweakable parameters to control memory usage / sparsity, initial
   dictionary size, and many more,

 * A clean C interface, with no Python dependency.
-You can use the
+You can use the underlying
-      underlying containers from your favorite systems language without having
+  containers from your favorite systems language without having to think about
-      to think about Python refcounting.
+  Python refcounting.

 * Clean Python wrappers over the C foundation.
 When you ask for something
-      from a container, a new Python object is created for you, like Ctypes,
+  from a container, a new Python object is created for you, like Ctypes, or
-      or NumPy.
+  NumPy.

 * Optimized memory usage for the base fixed-size types.
 Dictionaries of
-      uint32 -> float64 will use just 16 bytes per key / value pair on a
+  uint32 -> float64 will use just 16 bytes per key / value pair on a 32-bit
-      32-bit system.
-For fixed-sized element types, key / values are stored
+  system.
+For fixed-sized element types, key / values are stored in the
-      in the dictionary itself; they are *not* stored in the dictionary as
+  dictionary itself; they are *not* stored in the dictionary as pointers.
-      pointers.
-This is to save pointer dereferencing, improve memory
+  This is to save pointer dereferencing, improve memory locality, and to
-      locality, and to reduce memory usage.
+  reduce memory usage.

 Some possible avenues to explore:

 * making a dictionary readonly, and the optimizations that a readonly dict
   makes possible.

-    * Different collision behavoir to reduce cache misses (sparsity is a
+* Different collision behavoir to reduce cache misses (sparsity is a factor
-      factor here as well).
+  here as well).